drivs/hellolinux/guide.md

   cd wildcard
 ```

-List files using the astericks regular expression
+List files using the asteriks regular expression

 ```
-  ls \*.pdf
+  ls *.pdf
 ```

 This regular expression will expand to *any* files ending in .pdf.